Internal Masthead Image

 Flexibility was a core directive of the brief.
 Within the main house the former dining room has become a play room with a sliding screen allowing for varying levels of supervision and separation from the living space.

-As is often the case in heritage conservation areas, the requirement to retain heritage fabric necessitates the new building identity being revealed in the backyard.
 The houses sit comfortably within this context.
 Retaining their individual characters to the street, original features have been restored and sympathetic designs for front fences and a carport have replaced former unsympathetic elements.

 To the backyard the design positions the neighbouring houses in a dialogue through materiality and geometry; sharing DNA, but with their own identities.